Reyleth/T1A3-Text-Battle-Game/README.md

 - The function takes a Hero class in the form of current_user as an argument, which contains the current state of the user's game.

-- It first clears the screen and prints a welcome message to the player, along with a list of available actions:
+- It first prints a welcome message to the player, along with a list of available actions:
     1. Go to the shop
     2. Scout the next battle
     3. Go to the next battle